 Defensive Coordinator / Defensive Line

-The 2013 season proved to be one of the best defensive years in TSU history.
+The 2013 season proved to be one of the best defensive years in Tennessee State history.
 The Tigers defense ranked first in the country in Total Defense for eight straight weeks, finally finishing at sixth in the nation.
 In Scoring Defense they finished 7th in the nation and in Opponents 3rd Down Conversions the Tigers ranked third in the nation.
 The Tigers stout defense was ranked tops in every major defensive category in the OVC which helped produce a 10-4 record and first playoff appearance since 1999.

 The defense was led by junior defensive end Anthony Bass that was named OVC Defensive Player of the Year, FCS All-American and 1st Team All-OVC.
 Bass finished with 10 sacks and 14.5 TFL’s.
 Another defensive lineman that was mentored by Alaribe was three time All-OVC senior defensive end Antonio Harper who finished with 7 sacks and 13 TFL’s.
 The defense finished with (37) total sacks for the season which ranks 21st in the nation and (111) tackles for loss with ranked fifth in the nation.